3rd Annual

 TJ Kennedy is the Chief Executive Officer of GeoComm, a leader in GIS-driven solutions that enhance public safety and school emergency response.
 With nearly 30 years of experience in emergency services, defense, and critical infrastructure, he brings a lifelong commitment to advancing technology that empowers first responders and protects communities.
 A former firefighter, paramedic, and state trooper, TJ combines operational insight with innovation to improve coordination and save lives when seconds matter.

-Confirmed Speakers
+Additional Confirmed Speakers

 Halley-Website-sq